-One of the most significant contexts in which handwritten signatures have remained a vital practice is the constitutional obligation of the President of the United States to formally authorize a series of official documents, such as appointments, laws, and pardons.
-Accordingly, as early as the beginning of the 19th century, American administrations began searching for practical solutions that would allow the president to devote his time to more pressing matters rather than spending it signing hundreds of documents that he would not have sufficient time to read in any case.
-A mechanical presidential signature has been in use for some 220 years.
-In 1803, John Isaac Hawkins invented the polygraph — a device that could faithfully replicate a hand-drawn signature.
-Thomas Jefferson, the third president of the United States, enthusiastically adopted this invention, and in its wake increasingly sophisticated models were developed until, in the 1940s, the autopen emerged.
+Handwritten signatures remain central to the constitutional obligation of the President of the United States to formally authorize official documents, such as appointments, laws, and pardons.
+Since the early nineteenth century, American administrations have devised practical solutions to reduce the time presidents had to spend signing hundreds of documents, freeing them to attend to more pressing matters.
+In 1803, John Isaac Hawkins invented the polygraph, a device that could faithfully replicate a hand-drawn signature.
+Thomas Jefferson, the third president of the United States, enthusiastically adopted this invention.
+The development of increasingly sophisticated mechanical signature devices culminated in the 1940s with the invention of the autopen.
 This device became an integral part of the presidential approval process.
-Over time, clear procedures were established for the use of presidential signatures: at the start of each administration, the White House staff submits an official sample of the president’s signature to the Federal Register, which then provides a graphic representation to be used by the autopen for affixing the president’s signature to official documents.
+Over time, clear procedures were established for the use of presidential signatures.
+At the start of each administration, White House staff submit an official sample of the president’s signature to the Federal Register, which then provides a graphic representation for the autopen to affix the president’s signature to official documents.

-The personal signature—often highlighted in televised ceremonies—has long been a matter of presidential preference and a declarative symbol that the law generally allows presidents to forgo.
-It rarely occupied a central place in American public discourse until the arrival of Donald Trump, a politician keenly attuned both to the contemporary media environment and to the symbolic power of the handwritten signature.
+The personal signature, often portrayed in televised ceremonies, has long been a matter of presidential preference and a declarative symbol that the law generally allows presidents to forgo.
+Presidential handwritten signatures rarely occupied a central place in American public discourse until the presidency of Donald Trump, a politician keenly attuned to the contemporary media environment and to the symbolic power of the handwritten signature.
 Trump transformed signing ceremonies into media events in their own right, deploying the act of signing as an overt display of personal authority.

-This performative approach was evident not only in the staging of these ceremonies but also in the distinctive form of Trump’s signature itself.
-His autograph—exceptionally large (in the tradition of John Hancock) , angular, and executed with decisive motion—was marked by the clear and fully spelled-out writing of his name, often extending far beyond what is customary in official documents.
+This performative approach was evident not only in the staging of these ceremonies but also in the distinctive form of Trump’s signature.
+His autograph, exceptionally large (in the tradition of John Hancock) , angular, and executed with decisive motion, was marked by clear, fully spelled-out writing of his name, often extending far beyond what is customary in official documents.
 The oversized signature was not meant merely to authenticate a document, but to be seen, read, and instantly recognized.
-It became part of a carefully choreographed ritual: documents were presented in elegant folders, the signing was carried out with ceremonial pens, and the moment was framed for the cameras, sometimes broadcast nationally and internationally.
+It became part of a carefully choreographed ritual: documents presented in elegant folders, signed with ceremonial pens, the moment framed for the cameras and sometimes broadcast nationally and internationally.
 After signing, Trump would often display the document to the audience, making the signed name itself the focal point of the event.

-These rituals were anchored in the tactile bias of paper: the resistance of the page, the pressure exerted by the pen, and the visible trace left by the hand all worked together to convey decisiveness and finality.
-The signature functioned as a material performance of authority—an embodied declaration that the act was complete and binding.
-With Trump’s return to office in 2025, however, the theatrical style of signing ceremonies resurfaced almost immediately, once again underscoring the enduring symbolic power of the handwritten signature on paper.
+These rituals were anchored in the tactile bias of paper.
+The resistance of the page, the pressure exerted by the pen, and the visible trace left by the hand all worked together to convey decisiveness and finality.
+The signature functioned as a material performance of authority, and an embodied declaration that the act was complete and binding.
+With Trump’s return to office in 2025, the theatrical style of signing ceremonies resumed almost immediately, once again underscoring the enduring symbolic power of the handwritten signature on paper.